 5.9 Refrigerant Tubing for Remote Condenser and Evaporator.
+Refrigerant tubing lengths shall be expressed in equivalent lengths.
+Equivalent lengths shall be calculated per Chapter 1 of the ASHRAE Refrigeration Handbook.
 Standard Ratings shall be established with at least 25 ft length on each line of interconnecting refrigerant tubing.
 Refrigerant tubing shall be sized and insulated per the manufacturer's instructions.
-Application Ratings may be established at other tubing lengths.
+Application Ratings can be established at other tubing lengths.